PMCC-BioinformaticsCore/janis/docs/toolbuilding/tutorial1.md

-# Tutorial - Wrapping a new tool
+# Tool Tutorial 1 - Wrapping a new tool

 ## Introduction